Reward True Stories: How CashPoints made Martin’s dream holiday come true

 A CashPoint here, a CashPoint there.
 Saving Norwegian Reward points and making the most of the program’s benefits isn’t hard to do and it can take you places.
 Literally.

-That’s what Martin Berulfsen, a 28-year-old from Oslo, and his girlfriend, Sissel, found out this summer.
+That’s what Martin Berulfsen from Oslo, and his girlfriend, Sissel, found out one summer.

 Generous in-laws and some smart choices gave Martin and Sissel the chance to enjoy the trip of a lifetime in the United States.
 The majority of the holiday was paid with CashPoints.